ElonVampire/DesignPatterns-3/README.md

 ![here is the second part of the command parser file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/commandparser2.JPG "here is the second part of the command parser file from the composite pattern")

+This is the second half of the command parser that defines how commands are actually parsed and passed through into the command chain.
+In this instance of a CLI example i have opted to make more complex commands abstracted with the IRegistedCommand interface.
+This is composed of two primary commands for example "add group" then N number of further parameters.

 ![here is a command file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/command.JPG "here is a command file from the composite pattern")

 ![here is a abstraction file from the composite pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Composite%20Pattern/abstraction.JPG "here is a abstraction file from the composite pattern")